CCeph/weather_web_app/README.md

 The API keys are shown to the public.
 None of the API keys are worth anything, so it is fine.

-When search bar is unfocused, autocomplete is hidden but it can still be clicked once.

 ## Things to Implement

 What happens when a country name is inputted instead of a city name?
 Eg. Egypt